Analyzing Transformers in Embedding Space: Introduction

 \section{Introduction}

 Transformer-based models \citep{vaswani2017} currently dominate Natural Language Processing \citep{bert, radford2019language, opt} as well as many other fields of machine learning \citep{vit, image_gpt, wav2vec2}.
 Consequently, understanding their inner workings has been a topic of great interest.
 Typically, work on interpreting Transformers relies on feeding inputs to the model and analyzing the resulting activations \citep{adi_probing, shi_probes, what_does_bert}.
 Thus, interpretation involves an expensive forward, and sometimes also a backward pass, over multiple inputs.
-Moreover, such interpretation methods are conditioned on the input, and are not guaranteed to generalize to all inputs.
-In the evolving literature on static interpretation, i.e., without forward or backward passes, \cite{geva2022} showed that the value vectors of the Transformer feed-forward \sublayer{} (the second layer of the feed-forward network) can be interpreted by projecting them into the embedding space, i.e., multiplying them by the embedding matrix to obtain a representation over vocabulary items. \cite{anthropic} have shown that in a 2-layer attention network, weight matrices can be interpreted in the embedding space as well.
+Moreover, such interpretation methods are conditioned on the input and are not guaranteed to generalize to all inputs.
+In the evolving literature on static interpretation, i.e., without forward or backward passes, \cite{geva2022} showed that the value vectors of the Transformer feed-forward \sublayer{} (the second layer of the feed-forward network) can be interpreted by projecting them into the embedding space, i.e., multiplying them by the embedding matrix to obtain a representation over vocabulary items.\footnote{We refer to the unique items of the vocabulary as \emph{vocabulary items}, and to the (possibly duplicate) elements of a tokenized input as \emph{tokens}.
+When clear, we might use the term \textit{token} for \textit{vocabulary item}.} \cite{anthropic} have shown that in a 2-layer attention network, weight matrices can be interpreted in the embedding space as well.
+Unfortunately, their innovative technique could not be extended any further.

-In this work, we extend the theoretical analysis and findings of \cite{anthropic} and \cite{geva2022}, and present a zero-pass framework to understand the behaviour of Transformers.
-Conceretely, we interpret \emph{all} weights of a pretrained language model (LM) in embedding space, including both keys and values of the feed-forward module as well as all attention parameters.
+In this work, we extend and unify the theory and findings of \cite{anthropic} and \cite{geva2022}.
+We present a zero-pass, input-independent framework to understand the behavior of Transformers.
+Concretely, we interpret \emph{all} weights of a pretrained language model (LM) in embedding space, including both keys and values of the feed-forward module (\cite{kv_memories, geva2022} considered just FF values) as well as all attention parameters (\cite{anthropic} analyzed simplified architectures up to two layers of attention with no MLPs).